Kampong Sungai Teraban: Etymology

+The village was inhabited by the Belait people, a mostly fishing tribe.
+The Kuala Balai administrative centre used to be where the village gets its name, the head of the village claims, and the first settlers came from Melanau, Sarawak, as well as the Belait people, which founded the village.
+Terabin, a word from the Belait language, means a place to rest and wait for a ship, boat, or boat.

 Geography

 The village is located at the mouth of the Belait River, and on the opposite bank of the town centre of Kuala Belait.
 It is also the westernmost settlement in the country, near Sungai Tujoh of the Brunei–Malaysia border.
 South of the village is the former Kampong Rasau and the Rasau oil field.
 Kampung Sungai Teraban has an area of 22 km2 starting from the Rasau Bridge Toll to the Sungai Tujoh area.